miiwo/granblue_api/README.md

 - skill

 > [!NOTE]
-> *name, ca_desc, skill* are considered primary filters and only the first one will be applied when searching if multiple appear in the URI.
+> *name, ca_desc, skill* are considered *primary filters* and only the first one will be applied when searching if multiple appear in the URI.

 ##### Response
 Returns a list of weapons.
-If there are no skills associated with the weapon, there will be no field for it in the response JSON.
+If there are no skills or awakening associated with the weapon, there will be no field for it in the response JSON.
 ```
 [
     {